ubyssey/volunteer/installation/docker.md

 #### Note for Mac

-Docker have [a known CPU overusage issue](https://github.com/docker/for-mac/issues/1759) for macOS that may make your fan go wild.
+Docker has a [a known CPU overusage issue](https://github.com/docker/for-mac/issues/1759) for macOS that may make your fan go wild.

-Jason, one of our volunteers, found figured out [a trick](https://github.com/docker/for-mac/issues/1759) to fix the issue!
+Jason, one of our volunteers, found [a trick](https://github.com/docker/for-mac/issues/1759) to fix the issue!

 For performance boost, there's a a popular tool called [docker-sync](http://docker-sync.io/).